Staying Body Positive in Dance

 When those thoughts come up, put the focus on your gifts and encourage her to do the same.
 Come back to gratitude.
 Your body allows you to dance!
 When you take care of your body and mind, you’ll be able to show up more fully and do your best dancing.

 Find the light.
 Find your positivity.
 Focus on what’s going well.

-Remind yourself what’s going well – use a gratitude list.
+Remind yourself what’s going well with a gratitude list.
 Simply write down 3 things you’re grateful for and remember that you have a lot of good stuff going on in your life.
 Even in trying, uncertain times it’s possible to find something positive to focus on.

 The only person whose approval you need is your own.

 Everyone is on their own journey.
 Each of us has to learn life lessons on our own.
 As much as you might be focused on the positive side of life, you can’t force your friend to do the same.
-If you’re committed to continuing to grow and improve as a dancer, maintaining your own body positivity could be a game changer.
+If you’re committed to growing and improving as a dancer, maintaining body positivity will be a game changer.

 One of the biggest things dancers struggle with is confidence.
-If you can stay body positive and remind yourself about what’s going well, you’ll have the potential to grow your confidence exponentially.
-Don’t discount the value is seeing your own worth.
+If you can work towards body positivity and remind yourself about what’s going well, you’ll have the potential to grow your confidence exponentially.
+Don’t discount the value of seeing your own worth.

 If you’re struggling to stay body positive, check out this post: How to Create a Positive Relationship with Food and Your Body